pingcap/docs/dev/how-to/maintain/backup-and-restore/br.md

 ## Best practices

-- It is recommended that you mount a shared storage (for example, NFS) on the backup directory specified by `-s`.
-Then you will find it easier to collect and manage backup files.
+- It is recommended that you mount a shared storage (for example, NFS) on the backup path specified by `-s`.
+In this way, you will find it easier to collect and manage backup files.
 - It is recommended that you use a storage hardware with high throughput, because the throughput of a storage hardware limits the backup and restoration speed.
 - It is recommended that you perform the backup operation in a low-peak time to minimize the impact on the application.
 - To speed up the restoration, use pd-ctl to remove the schedulers related to scheduling before the restoration and add back these removed schedulers after the restoration.